 Moreover, implementing schema markup isn’t as daunting as it seems.
 With some practice, I’ve found that the structured data seamlessly fits into my workflow, enhancing the overall search optimization process.

-Is schema markup difficult to implement?
+Is implementing schema markup difficult?

 Leave a Reply